wrytherUC/TaskRuler/README.md

 **Given** a user has plans they would like to plan for ahead of time

-**Given** a Store ahead of time function is implemented into our development process
+**And** a Store ahead of time function is implemented into our development process

 **When**